-United Parachute Technologies, build skydiving containers for sport and military use.
+United Parachute Technologies, or UPT, builds skydiving harness/container systems for sport and military use.
 Our products include the Vector, Sigma, and the Vector SE.

-Since the early 70s, Bill Booth’s companies have designed and manufactured tens of thousands of top quality, Harness/Container Systems to skydivers all across the world.
+Since the early 1970s, Bill Booth’s companies have designed and manufactured tens of thousands of top quality, harness/container systems to skydivers all across the world.
 Some of which are used in outer space!

 In 1972, Bill Booth started in a Miami garage.
 In the late 1970’s Bill made two major contributions to the world of skydiving.
 First, he invented and patented the Hand Deploy Pilot Chute, which quickly changed the sport.
 The second invention, and perhaps Bill’s greatest contribution, was the invention the 3-Ring Release System.
 In 1983, Bill received the prestigious Parachute Equipment Industry Association Achievement Award.
 The Federation Aeronautic International awarded him the 1984 Gold Medal for outstanding achievement in parachute safety design.
 The highest award available in his field.